pulsarventures/aimusings/_posts/2025-05-12-subconcious.md

 → Elon’s tweets on X.

 And the Others?
 → Sure I am a GSuite power user.
-But no face and no voice except Sundar Pichai translates to no pull to Gemini.
+But no face and no voice except Sundar Pichai - I hear mostly Alphabet not Gemini → Microsoft?
-→ Microsoft?
 Watching Satya Nadella talk about Copilot doesn't cut it and doesn't sound much different than when he used to talk about Azure.
-→ Claude - I primarily use it for Coding related tasks wonder if the fact that Dario is not enough to been in the media is a reason
+→ Claude - I primarily use it for Coding related tasks and is not my got to - wonder if the fact that Dario is not enough to been in the media is a reason
 → Siri, Alexa, Google Home?
-They feel like dumb utilities, not AI advisors (need to strip the Smart from them)
+Well they feel extremely basic gadgets now, not AI advisors (need to strip the "smart from them)

 Moral of the story?
 Founder-led storytelling matters.